Tropical Storm Hilary moves through California with powerful winds and rain, flooding streets and prompting rescues – KION546

 There have already been widespread reports of flooding, mudslides and downed trees and wires across Southern California – and the threat remains Monday.

+In Palm Springs, where a local emergency was declared, 911 lines were down Sunday night as numerous roads turned into raging rivers and vehicles could be seen driving through floodwaters with their wheels completely submerged Sunday afternoon.

+To the west, Los Angeles and Ventura counties were seeing “considerable damage” amid reports of life-threatening flash flooding, and rock and mud slides Sunday night, the National Weather Service said, adding that up to half an inch of rain could fall per hour.

-The National Weather Service said parts of Los Angeles and Ventura counties were experiencing “dangerous flooding” Sunday evening, with cars stuck in floodwaters in the Spanish Hills area.
+The National Weather Service also reported cars stuck in floodwaters in the Spanish Hills area.

 More than 7 million people, including those in downtown Los Angeles, are under a flash flood warning through early Monday morning.
 Parts of Los Angeles and Ventura counties could see up to 1.5 inches of rain dumped per hour, the National Weather Service has said.